adnanmuhtadi/milestone-project-2/README.md

 - A button which would appear when the user begins to scroll down to automatically go back to the top.
 - The information to be pulled dynamically from a JSON file instead of a constructor.
 - Users to have more filters to choose from when searching the different types of places.
+- Make the model close once the email has been successful sent.

 ## Technologies Used